dgaydukov/cert-ocpjp11/files/ocpjp11.md

 value: 3, thread: ForkJoinPool-1-worker-3
 CountRecursiveTask: 20
 ```
 As you can see `fork/jon` framework always divide task on 2, and start to run first task, but second put into queue.
 And do it until task is small enough to complete.
 At the same time other threads can read this queue and take tasks from it (work stealing) and others can steal from others, so we have a tree, where all threads always running until all queues (for every thread) is empty and we can get result.

 ###### Synchronizers
-`Semaphore`, `CountDownLatch`, `CyclicBarrier` - all do pretty the same.
-For example we have a task to run all threads at the same time.
+Don't confuse:
-`Exchanger<T>` - exchange object of type T between 2 threads (you can create pipeline between threads and transfer data to and fro)
+* `Exchanger<T>` - exchange object of type T between 2 threads (you can create pipeline between threads and transfer data to and fro)
-`Semaphore` - can acquire and release locks.
+* `Semaphore` - can acquire and release locks.
 Once all lock acquired all thread waiting to get lock.
 Once you release some, other waiting threads proceeds.
 If you release locks they are added.
 So if you created semaphore with 10 locks, acquired 5, and then released 10 => you have 15 now.
-`CyclicBarrier` - method `await` - waits until all threads come to the barrier and when final come, barrier is broken and they all proceed further.
+* `CyclicBarrier` - method `await` - waits until all threads come to the barrier and when final come, barrier is broken and they all proceed further.
 If at least of threads is broken(or was interrupted) nobody will proceed.
+* `CountDownLatch` - similar to barrier, yet for barrier you specify number of threads that it waits to finish, then all threads releases, but here - you specify number of latches, that you countdown, and then all threads are released
+you don't need to wait until threads reach some point, you can countdown on any algo, but once you countdown to 0, all your threads proceed further
 ```java
 import java.util.concurrent.*;